crodier/software-blog/_posts/2025-03-20-a-software-velocity-quest.md

 This maturation process is mechanical and straightforward, yet, it is skipped.
 The reason it is skipped is

-1. lack of awareness
+1. lack of awareness (ignorance)
-2. incrorect value judgement
+2. incorrect value judgement
-3. lack of creatifity.
+3. lack of creativity

 Without knowing what it is, people can't seek for an unknown goal.
 Without realizing the value,